valkey-io/valkey-doc/commands/info.md

 *   `total_watched_keys`: Number of watched keys.
 Added in Valkey 8.0.
 *   `total_blocking_keys`: Number of blocking keys.
 *   `total_blocking_keys_on_nokey`: Number of blocking keys that one or more clients that would like to be unblocked when the key is deleted.
+*   `paused_reason`: The current paused reason of the instance: "client_pause" means trigger by `CLIENT PAUSE`, "shutdown_in_progress", "failover_in_progress" and "none" means no clients are paused.
+Added in Valkey 8.1.
 *   `paused_actions`: The current paused actions of the instance: "all" means all clients are paused, "write" means clients executing write commands are paused, and "none" means no clients are paused.
 Added in Valkey 8.1.